-With regard to internal controls, the Group's investment activity is subject to the same rigorous checks and balances in place for the commercial banking activity.
-Adequacy of internal controls is ensured by the recruitment of adequate qualified professionals, proper definition and communication of departmental and personnel roles, separation of responsibilities of origination and implementation. independent reporting by the Financial Controls Department. periodic internal audit of the existence and implementation of processes and controls.
+With regard to internal controls, the investment activity is subject to the same rigorous checks and balances in place for the commercial banking activity.
+Adequacy of internal controls is recruitment of adequate qualified professionals, proper definition and ensured by the communication of departmental and personnel roles, separation of responsibilities of origination and implementation, independent reporting by the Financial Controls Department, periodic internal audit of the existence and implementation of processes and controls.
 All recommendations of the Investment Department are documented in the form of an Investment Portfolio Reports and Investment Memorandums and are subject to independent risk review by Risk Management.
 Responsibility for all deployments and receipt of redemption proceeds vests with the Investment Administration Department.
 The Investment Department ensures transparency in valuation by sourcing pricing from the available sources and using conservative valuation principles in accordance with international accounting standards.
 In addition, the Investment Middle Office operates as an independent department that is responsible for undergoing the due diligence for investments proposed by the Investments Department.
-The Investment Middle Office is staffed with investment professionals who report to the CFO, whereas the Investments Department reports to either the Bahrain Head of MENA or Singapore EVP.
 This way, the Investment Department can specialize in sourcing deals and performing the initial analysis, whereas the Investment Middle Office will focus on preparing the detailed due diligence analysis at the start of an investment.
-The Investment Middle Office will also be able to perform the investment management duties of monitoring the investment company and preparing performance reports along with other required documentation.
-This set up helps streamline processes as each group will focus on a specific set of duties that result in time savings as well as having independence controls.
+Moreover, the Investment Administration Department will perform the investment management duties of monitoring the investment company and preparing performance reports along with other required documentation.
+This set up helps streamline processes as each group will focus on a specific set of duties that result in time savings as well as having independence controls